varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

 	`Objects` are local stores of response messages as defined in https://tools.ietf.org/html/rfc7234.
-	.. hash
-	Varnish maps this objects with a hash key.
+	They are mapped with a hash key and they are stored in memory.
-	Objects are stored in memory and references to these objects are kept in a hash tree.
+	References to objects in memory are kept in a hash tree.

 	..
 Cache control